-- The Percentage Mortality Rate of eels in culture is less than or equal to 10% on average in the current and previous year OR as an average of the previous five years - An accurate daily log is maintained of the number and causes of mortality

-- The Percentage Mortality Rate of eels in culture is between 10 and 15% on average in the current and previous years OR as an average of the previous five years. - An accurate daily log is maintained of the number of mortalities

-Criterion 5.2: The fish meal/oil ingredients in the feed come from a sustainable or responsible source

-• Fish as 'FMFO' in the feed (including juvenile feed) comes from either an MSC certified fishery or a Marin Trust certified factory, or the feed is sourced from an ASC certified feed mill."
+Responsible • The Percentage Mortality Rate of eels in culture is less than or equal to 10% on average indicators in the current and previous year OR as an average of the previous five years An accurate daily log is maintained of the number and causes of mortality Aspiring indicators The Percentage Mortality Rate of eels in culture is between 10 and 15% on average in the current and previous years OR as an average of the previous five years.
+An accurate daily log is maintained of the number of mortalities Criterion 5.2: The fish meal/oil ingredients in the feed come from a sustainable or responsible source Weighting: 1 weighting.
+I Responsible • Fish as 'FMFO' in the feed (including juvenile feed) comes from either an MSC certified 0 0 • Fish as 'FMFO' in the feed (including juvenile feed) comes from either an MSC certified fishery or a Marin Trust certified factory, or the feed is sourced from an ASC certified feed mill."

-• Fish meal/oil in the feed (including juvenile feeds) is not from one of these certified sources, but there are credible plans to move to such a supplier within 12 months.

-Criterion 5.3: Feed is used as efficiently as possible

-The average feed conversion ratios in the farm are, overall less than 1.6

-Aspiring indicators The average feed conversion ratios in the farm are, overall between 2.0 and 1.6.

-Criterion 5.4: Water quality

-- Responsible A system is in place that is expected to keep key water quality parameters within suitable tolerances for healthy eel survival (e.g. Ammonia, Suspended Solids, pH, Oxygen) - Water quality management procedures are in place including regular monitoring of relevant parameters which shows that water quality is always high and stable - Water quality monitoring is linked to an alarm-based system in the event of a sudden drop in water quality - The facility operates a back-up system to ensure that water quality will not adversely affect survival rates in the case of a power supply failure.

-- A system is in place that is expected to keep key water quality parameters within suitable tolerances (e.g. Ammonia, Suspended Solids, pH, Oxygen) - Water quality management procedures are in place and there is regular monitoring of relevant parameters which shows that water quality is always high and stable.
+Weighting: 1 Responsible indicators The average feed conversion ratios in the farm are, overall less than 1.6 Aspiring indicators The average feed conversion ratios in the farm are, overall between 2.0 and 1.6.
+Criterion 5.4: Water quality Weighting: 1 Responsible indicators A system is in place that is expected to keep key water quality parameters within suitable tolerances for healthy eel survival (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place including regular monitoring of relevant parameters which shows that water quality is always high and stable Water quality monitoring is linked to an alarm-based system in the event of a sudden drop in water quality The facility operates a back-up system to ensure that water quality will not adversely affect survival rates in the case of a power supply failure.
+Aspiring indicators A system is in place that is expected to keep key water quality parameters within suitable tolerances (e.g. Ammonia, Suspended Solids, pH, Oxygen) Water quality management procedures are in place and there is regular monitoring of relevant parameters which shows that water quality is always high and stable.

-Criterion 5.5: There are minimal ecological impacts from effluent discharge Weighting: 1 Responsible indicators The system is closed-circuit and has no discharge OR Effluent discharge is regularly tested by the farm AND Effluent discharge complies with all local and national requirements AND Has not been found to be non-compliant in the past 5 years.
-Aspiring indicators Criterion 5.6: Effluent discharge is regularly tested by the farm AND/OR Has been found to be non-compliant on no more than 1 occasion in the past 5 years.
-Grading, slaughter and transportation are carried out with respect to welfare
+Criterion 5.5: There are minimal ecological impacts from effluent discharge

+Weighting: 1 Responsible The system is closed-circuit and has no discharge OR indicators Effluent discharge is regularly tested by the farm AND Effluent discharge complies with all local and national requirements AND Has not been found to be non-compliant in the past 5 years.

+- Effluent discharge is regularly tested by the farm AND/OR - Has been found to be non-compliant on no more than 1 occasion in the past 5 years.

+Criterion 5.6: Grading, slaughter and transportation are carried out with respect to welfare